rust-lang/rustc-reading-club/src/faq.md

 [doc-jones]: https://github.com/doc-jones
 [nikomatsakis]: https://github.com/nikomatsakis

+## Why not record?

+Important that people feel able to ask whatever question they want without that being posted.

+This is not the kind of event you want to watch anyway, trust me, it's not going to be a coherent presentation.

 ## What level of experience should I have to attend?

 You should be reasonably familiar with Rust syntax.
 You don't have to be an expert on every corner of the language (although learning about the compiler can definitely help to *make* you an expert).